TobiasBg/WP-Table-Reloaded/readme.txt

 == Changelog ==

 = Version 1.9 =
+* feature: option to have the generated table HTML cached in a WordPress transient for faster page generation
+* feature: tables can get additional custom CSS classes, e.g. for easier layout and styling, and grouping tables
-* feature: Updated DataTables JavaScript library to 1.7.4
+* feature: Updated DataTables JavaScript library to 1.7.5
+* enhancement: adjustments to make the plugin work better with WordPress 3.1
 * enhancement: Add cell content as a parameter for the CSS class filter
 * enhancement: Additional ID-based CSS classes for the table name and description texts
+* enhancement: JavaScript features on "List of Tables" screen can be customized more
+* enhancement: cleaned up and optimized some code
-* languages: Added Dutch
+* languages: Added Dutch, updated other languages

 = Version 1.8 =
 * feature: Updated JavaScript libraries to DataTables 1.7 and TableTools 1.1.4